DoctorWhoof/RCC/RCC_TODO.md

 		- There's a Godot bug with deep-duplicating resources that's getting in the way.
 I could:
 			- Wait for Godot 4.0 or use project.duplicate(true) for each undo step, or
 			- Create a system to copy all project's instruments on each undo step, to be able to undo instrument moving/adding/removing.

-	[.]
-Envelope Edit: Copy and Paste

-	[.]
-Instrument inspector improvements:
-		[.]
-Add Instrument comment text box
-		[.]
-Add Current note and octave box at the bottom for user feedback.
-		[ ] Transpose note (0 to 11).
-Maybe use a single value internally and 	"break it" into note and octave in the UI?

 	[X] Add "Default Export Style" per instrument.
 		[X] Add override export style to Export Options Dialog: No override means per instrument settings, can be overridden to "baked" or "minimal".